zacharysyoung/Stenway_RSV-Specification/README.md

     `EOV`

 2. A row is zero or more values, terminated by the end-of-row byte 0xFF (EOR).
-For example:
+For example, three fields, "aaa", empty, and "ccc":

     `aaa EOV EOV ccc EOV EOR`